elevien/math106/Week2.md

 ## Continuous time Markov chains/Q-processes (3.5,3.6)

 Here is where we start to connect stochastic processes to differential equations.
-It's a good idea to review basic ideas of linear differential equations, like matrix exponential and linear stability theory.
+If needed, you should review basic ideas of linear differential equations, like matrix exponential and linear stability theory.

 ## Time reversal and detailed balance